-One of our most popular posts is the rotating can rack tutorial we created back in 2009.
+One of our most popular blog posts is the rotating can rack tutorial we created back in 2009.
 We updated the instructions after we’ve made a few more of them and included the new and improved version in our Food Storage Made Easy eBook program.
 However, we never got around to updating the blog post with the new info.
-So as a special treat for you as part of the Food Storage Do-Over WEEK 4 we are giving you brand new instructions and even including the pages from our ebook so you can have a handy printable, yay!
-So if you are organize your food storage areas and planning your shelving needs this week, hopefully this will help you out a bit.
+So as a special treat for you we are giving you brand new instructions and even including the pages from our ebook so you can have a handy printable, yay!
+If you have made or end up making any of these shelves we’d love to see a picture of them.
+Feel free to share over on our Food Storage Made Easy Discussion Group on Facebook!

 Print out the shelf diagram and determine what size of shelf you want to make.
 Click below for printable diagram and instructions.